-In this course, the student will examine the functions, tasks, responsibilities, laws, ethics, regulations, and requirements for obtaining the practical nursing license.
-In addition, the student will explain the effectiveness of the proper use of equipment and technological instruments for health promotion and disease prevention in the patient, family, and community health concepts.
-Also discussed are the importance and nutritional requirements according to the patient's age, activity, and environment.
-Practice skills in simulated laboratories.
-This course includes a 4-hour review of HIV/AIDS prevention and treatment as well as Blood Borne Pathogens while in an OSHA compliance health care setting.
+In this course, the student will explore the functions, tasks, responsibilities, laws, ethics, regulations, and requirements for a practical nursing license.
+They will analyze the equipment and technological instruments for health promotion and disease prevention with patients, family, and the community.
+Furthermore, they will apply the nursing process, clinical decision-making, safety protocols and techniques, and infection control measures in the delivery of foundational nursing care.
+This course meets the requirements for HIV/AIDS prevention and treatment as well as bloodborne pathogens.